samratjha96/marriage-score-calculator/README.md

 Simply download the relevant binary from the `Releases` tab for your operating system

 # Sample usage
-Naviate the [examples](./examples) directory to see examples.
+Naviate to the [examples](./examples) directory.
 Let's consider the following example `config.yml` file:

 ```yaml
 players: